 How much CPU, RAM, and storage Home Assistant users actually need

 Storage matters more than many people expect.
 A good internal SSD is more important than chasing premium CPU performance for a basic Home Assistant setup.
-Once you start keeping more local backups or adding more services, extra storage flexibility quickly becomes more useful than raw CPU bragging rights.
+Once you start keeping more local backups or adding more services, storage flexibility quickly becomes more useful than buying a box just because the CPU sounds more impressive.

 Power draw and 24/7 running costs